Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Exhibit B · The Math

 7.7× cheaper for the city.
-To do better work.
+To do better work that makes us safer.

 The city pays SF Pretrial $7.5M for pretrial services.
 SF Pretrial more than doubles that — into $15.5M of total programming, leveraged with grants and Medi-Cal revenue.
-Comparable probation supervision for the same population would cost the city ~$58M.
+Comparable probation services and supervision for the same population would cost the city ~$58M when scaled up.
 None of the leverage transfers.

 $7.5M